 Perhaps at this point you’re wondering if you have anxiety.
-Well, that’s a great question that anyone who feels like they’re just not quite their usual selves or constantly in their head about EVERY.
+Well, that’s a great question that anyone who feels like she is just not quite her usual self or constantly in her head about EVERY.
 LITTLE.
 THING. should consider.
 The signs of anxiety are fairly easy to identify if you know what you’re looking for.
 Among the symptoms of anxiety, some common symptoms are:

 Compulsive thinking in the past or future (I call this the gerbil wheel of thought...hard to jump off.
 Seemingly impossible to stop thinking and worrying.
 “I should have done, said, behaved or I need to say, do, behave like this.)

 Stomach aches/digestive troubles (Sometimes IBS or chronic digestive issues.)

 Nervous habits and cravings (i.e., cigarettes, alcohol, binge eating, etc.)

 Pain or lump in your throat and/or trouble breathing in moments of stress